dinhnguyenngoc/dinhnguyenngoc/README.md

 ### :man_technologist: &nbsp;About Me

-<p>I graduated with a degree in Software Technology and have held various positions ranging from Developer, Team Leader, Project Manager, Solution Architect, to Manager.</p>
+<p>I graduated with a degree in Software Technology.
+Over my career, I have held various positions including Developer, Team Leader, Project Manager, Solution Architect, and Manager.</p>
 <p>I am serving as the Software Development Manager at FPT Telecom, and I am also engaged in mentoring at FUNiX, as well as being a speaker at various events at universities.</p>
 <p>My current interests lie in areas such as <a href="https://github.com/dinhnguyenngoc/learning-notes/tree/main/Project-Management">Project Management</a>, <a href="https://github.com/dinhnguyenngoc/learning-notes/tree/main/Business-Analyst">Business Analysis</a>, <a href="https://github.com/dinhnguyenngoc/learning-notes/tree/main/Microservices-and-Cloud-native-Apps">Cloud Native and Microservices</a>, Application Monitoring and Observability, Real-time ETL, <a href="https://github.com/dora-team/fourkeys">High-Performing Teams</a>, and <a href="https://github.com/dinhnguyenngoc/learning-notes/blob/main/ChatGPT-Use-Cases/ChatGPT%20-%2023%20Use%20Cases.pdf">Prompt Engineering</a>.</p>
 <p>In my free time, I like to go running, play badminton, have coffee with friends, and go traveling and camping.</p>